At age 60 and older you might be wondering if life insurance is still an option for you and whether it's affordable.

 Finding the best life insurance for seniors

-Compare life insurance quotes from a few companies to make sure you're not going to overpay.
+Compare life insurance quotes from at least a few companies.
 An independent life insurance agent can find companies offering the policy types and coverage amount you want.

 Check the insurer's financial strength rating from A.M.
 Best or Standard & Poor's.
 Most life insurers provide their ratings on their websites, or ask your insurance agent for the ratings.
 Look for a company rated A- or higher.